LorenSklar/HelloRender/rules.md

 ## Development Principles

+### Simplicity First
+- Prefer simple, straightforward solutions over complex architectures
+- Choose file names and structures that are intuitive (e.g., main.py over app.py)
+- Keep configuration close to where it's used (e.g., config.py in app folder)
+- Avoid over-engineering for future scale that may never come
+- Remember: You can always refactor when needed

 ### Code Ownership
 - Write all code yourself to maximize learning
 - Make mistakes and learn from them - this is part of the process